-Jodi Benson: 25 Years Of Voicing ArielReported by Foxwolf on Monday, November 25th 2013
+Jodi Benson: 25 Years Of Voicing ArielReported on Monday, November 25th 2013 by BTVA Team

 It has been quite a journey for Jodi Benson.
 She spoke to the Huffington Post recently about voicing Ariel from The Little Mermaid, a journey which has now spanned 25 years and shows no sign of ending.
 Her most recent reprisal of the character was in a TV special of Sofia the First: The Floating Palace.